ttkorhonen/e3pages/docs/kb/training/index.md

 For some of the chapters there are supplementary directories containing code and utilities, so it's recommended to clone <https://gitlab.esss.lu.se/e3/e3-training-material> prior to starting.

 :::{tip}
-It is recommended to instead follow the tutorial directly in (e3training)[https://gitlab.esss.lu.se/e3/e3training], while the content is being adapted to fit into this portal (e3 pages).
+It is recommended to instead follow the tutorial directly in <https://gitlab.esss.lu.se/e3/e3training>, while the content is being adapted to fit into this portal.
 :::

 ---